VasilijeJukic01/MercilessWarrior-Java/README.md

 2. Ensure you have Java Development Kit (JDK 10.0.2) installed.
 3. Install the required dependencies (see [Dependencies](#dependencies)).
 4. Set up the MySQL database using the provided configuration file (contact me for database credentials).
-5. Compile the game using your preferred Java IDE or command line.
+5. Add `lib` folder, which contains DLL files, to dependencies.
-6. Run the compiled game executable.
+6. Compile and run the game using your preferred Java IDE.

 ## Controls